Derek Wise

-Derek Fifi "Wise" Bissue (born December 11, 1992), is a Canadian rapper, singer, and songwriter.
-He was formerly signed to Canadian singer-songwriter the Weeknd's record label, XO and Republic Records, under the hip hop duo 88Glam with his friend, fellow Canadian rapper 88Camino.
+Derek Fifi "Wise" Bissue (born December 11, 1992) is a Canadian hip-hop singer and songwriter.
+He was formerly signed to Canadian singer-songwriter the Weeknd's record label, XO and Republic Records, under the hip hop duo 88Glam with his friend, fellow Canadian singer 88Camino.

 Early life

 Wise was born in Toronto on December 11, 1992.
 He grew up listening to American rappers like Juvenile, Trick Daddy, Stack Bundles, Max B, and LL Cool J. By the age of 20, Wise had moved around Toronto 14 times.

 Career

-2012: Vacay
+2012–2016: Vacay and Inglorious

 In October 2012, Wise released Vacay, his debut mixtape with 16 tracks.
 The mixtape premiered on DatPiff.

-2016: Inglorious

 After a year of releasing multiple singles and music videos in 2016, Wise announced his debut album Inglorious on January 21, 2017.
 Inglorious was released on January 30, 2017.

 On April 21, 2017, Wise performed at the 2017 Canadian Music Week festival, supporting Bronx artist A Boogie wit da Hoodie.

 Wise frequently makes cameo appearances in music videos that feature The Weeknd, most notably in "King of the Fall" and "Reminder".